ethereum/EIPs/EIPS/eip-x.md

 New methods are added to asynchronously request a deposit or redemption, and view the pending status of the request.
 The existing deposit, mint, withdraw, and redeem ERC-4626 methods are used for executing claimable Requests.

-Implementations can choose to whether to add asynchronous flows for deposit,  redeem, or both.
+Implementations can choose to whether to add asynchronous flows for deposits, redemptions, or both.

 Cancelling a pending Request is also defined as an optional feature that asynchronous Vaults can implement.